My return to Brexit Scotland for auld lang syne | DW | 02.02.2020

 Most of Scotland voted to remain in the EU — but they have left anyway.
-A young Scot working continent, DW's Elliot Douglas writes that the future holds nothing but uncertainty and disillusionment.
+A young Scot working on the continent, DW's Elliot Douglas, writes that the future holds nothing but uncertainty and disillusionment.

 Driving the narrow country roads, there is nothing perceptibly different in the landscape of my childhood.
-The same purple-green rolling hills, same grey angry sky, same cold North Sea wind leading the sheep huddle together.
+The same purple-green rolling hills, same gray angry sky, same cold North Sea wind leading the sheep to huddle together.

 It is my first journey back to Scotland since I left to work in Germany last summer.
 Although nothing seems to have changed since 11 p.m., January 31, 2020, the island of my past has taken a step away from the continent I now call home.